Kasumigaoka-Utaha/Pytorch-implementation-of-DeepRegressionForests/README.md

 The original version utilize the caffe to implement the whole project, which needs a lot of effort to implement the conv functions.
 I decided to reimplement the algorithm with pytorch version code

 # Create environment
-You can follow the followwing code to create environment:
+You can follow the following code to create environment:

     conda create -n drf python==3.7.9
     conda activate drf